luapower/sqlpp/sqlpp.md

   to `null` instead of empty string which would result in `in ()` which is invalid syntax in MySQL).

-  * never use dots in schema names, table names or column names, or `sqlname()` won't work (other SQL tools won't work either).
+  * never use dots in database names, table names or column names, or `sqlname()` won't work (other SQL tools won't work either).

   * avoid using multi-line comments except for optimizer hints because